 2007 to 2011 -- Phil Sheridan (one the hero called Zap, Master of Power and Rob's cousin) creates a paranormal investigation team called Quabbin Valley Paranormal and invites Rob to join.
 Eventually Rob will become the team's Tech Manager, Field Team Leader, Treasurer, Operations Manager, and Deputy Director.
 The team becomes part of the TAPS Family.
 TAPS is THE ATLANTIC PARANORMAL SOCIETY, and are the stars of GHOST HUNTERS.
 Of course, the GHOST HUNTERS have met HELLBOY as well as WWE wrestlers.
 Rob will meet Mike Dion and Krysten Garland from Ghost Hunters and become friends with several members of Ghost Hunters and Ghost Hunters International.
 Rob and his team will investigate several locations later investigated on GHOST HUNTERS, GHOST ADVENTURES, and THE HAUNTED.
 Eventually, Jason Hawes of GHOST HUNTERS will say some negative comments about Rob and his team on his show for the sake of his own grandstanding that will make Rob cynical of the field of investigation and will leave the team.

-2007 -- After years of secretly studying the notes of the Wold Newton Meteoric Society, Rob begins posting his own findings in his MySpace blog.
+2007 -- After years of secretly studying notes, Rob begins posting his own findings in his MySpace blog.

 Spring 2008--Rob visit Salem with his mother.
 As noted in Ivan's blog, Salem, Massachusetts is linked to several real and fictional stories of ghosts and witches, including Hawthorne's novel THE HOUSE OF SEVEN GABLES (1951), Miller's play THE CRUCIBLE(1953), eight Season 7 episodes of BEWITCHED (filmed in 1970) and the movie HOCUS POCUS (1993).